Trading context

 Why this model matters

-Section titled “Why this model matters”By separating raw snapshots from holdings, Structure can:
+Section titled “Why this model matters”By separating account state from the aggregated Holdings view, Structure can:

 - Provide fast, up‑to‑date portfolio views.